sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/best-practice/index.md

 ## Alerting

 We've been trying out alerts in Grafana for a while and it works really good for us.
 Checkout the [alert section]({{site.baseurl}}/documentation/sitespeed.io/alerts/) in the docs.

+## Difference in metrics between WebPageTest and sitespeed.io
+Now and then it pops up an issue on Github where users ask why some metrics differs between WebPageTest and sitespeed.io.

+There's a couple of things to know that differs between WebPageTest and Browsertime/sitespeed.io but first I wanna say that it is wrong to compare between tools, it is right to continuously compare within the same tool to find regressions :)

+WPT and sitespeed.io differs by default when they end the tests.
+WPT ends when there hasn't been any networks traffic for 2 seconds (if I remember correctly). sitespeed.io ends 2 seconds after loadEventEnd.
+Both tools are configurable.

+WebPageTest on Windows (old version) records the video with 10 fps.
+5.x of sitespeed.io uses 60 fps, coming sitespeed.io 6.0 will have 30 fps per default.
+New WebPageTest on Linux will have 30 fps per default.
+Running 60 fps will give you more correct numbers but then you need to have a server that can record a video of that pace.

+And a couple of generic things that will make your metrics differ:

+ * **Connectivity matters** -  You need to set the connectivity.
+ * **CPU matters** -  Running the same tests with the same tool on different machines will give different results.
+ * **Your page matters** - It could happen that your page has different sweat spots on connectivity (that makes the page render faster) so even a small change, will make the page much slower (we have that scenario on Wikipedia).